1993 Indianapolis 500: Bump Day – Sunday May 23

 With the field already filled to 33 cars, Bump Day, the final day of time trials, started with unfavorable weather conditions.
 Wind gusts up to 30 mph were observed, which kept cars off the track most of the early afternoon.
 1986 winner, and defending CART champion Bobby Rahal (217.140 mph) started the day on the bubble, as the slowest car in the field.
 His R/H chassis was proving to be uncompetitive in superspeedway trim.

-In the morning, Team Menard offered a spare car deal for Bobby Rahal, who was in considerable danger of failing to qualify.
+On Sunday morning, Team Menard offered a spare car to Bobby Rahal, who was in considerable danger of failing to qualify.
 Rahal declined, opting instead to roll out his backup car, and start getting it up to speed.
-After a difficult time in qualifying, Eddie Cheever quit the Turley team, and took the vacant ride at Menard.
+After a difficult time thus far in qualifying, Eddie Cheever quit the Turley team.
+He took up the offer with Menard that Rahal had declined.

 Qualifying began at 5 p.m., with Eddie Cheever first out.
 Though his speed was seemingly fast enough to bump his way into the field, the crew waved off the run.
 Bobby Rahal remained on the bubble.
 Over the next half-hour, four drivers (Didier Theys, Scott Pruett, John Paul Jr., and Éric Bachelart) all attempted to bump Bobby Rahal from the field.
 John Paul Jr. blew his engine, and the rest were too slow and waved off.
 Rahal's team had to keep pulling his backup car out of line, and moving to the rear, increasing the risk that he would not be able to re-qualify if he got bumped.

-With fifteen minutes left in the day, Eddie Cheever took to the track, overall, his record sixth qualifying attempt of the month.
-At 217.599 mph, he bumped Bobby Rahal from the field.
+With fifteen minutes left in the day, Eddie Cheever took to the track, his second attempt in the Menard entry, and his sixth qualifying attempt overall of the month - and Indy 500 record at the time.
+At 217.599 mph, Cheever bumped Bobby Rahal from the field.
 The move put rookie Mark Smith (217.150 mph) on the bubble.
 At 5:54 p.m., Didier Theys took to the track, and completed his run at 217.752 mph.
 Theys bumped Smith, and added to the lore of the Curse of the Smiths at the Indy 500.
+Smith hopped into a backup car borrowed from Pagan Racing, but would not make it to the front of the line before time ran out.

 With just seconds remaining until the 6 o'clock gun, Bobby Rahal made it to the front of the qualifying line.
 At 5:59 p.m., he pulled away for his warm up laps.
 Kevin Cogan (217.230 mph) was now on the bubble.
 Rahal's first lap was completed at 217.360 mph, just fast enough to bump his way in.
 However, his second lap dropped to 216.820 mph.
 His third lap (214.782 mph) was the dagger, and Rahal failed to qualify.